 A public health degree program can be very challenging, so before you actually start completing course work, you should prepare yourself for what lies ahead.
-There are often many events offered by universities and colleges, whether you’re an online student or not, and these are designed to prepare you for an undergraduate or graduate degree.
+Universities and colleges often offer many events, whether you’re an online student or not, and these are designed to prepare you for an undergraduate or graduate degree.

-For example, you can attendin order to gain a familiarity for the campus and the online tools that you will be using.
+For example, you can attendto gain familiarity with the campus and the online tools you will be using.
 You can also use these events as opportunities to meet and befriend fellow students who can help you succeed and who can help you grow your network over time.

 Create a Schedule to Manage Your Responsibilities

-Anyone who has attended college in the past already knows how difficult it really can be to tackle all of the assignments that the professors throw your way, while at the same time working and maybe even raising a family.
-If you are pursuing your graduate degree, you will likely be a professional in the workplace and you may even have children already, so time management will be critically important to your success.
+Anyone who has attended college in the past already knows how difficult it really can be to tackle all of the assignments that the professors throw your way while at the same time working and maybe even raising a family.
+If you are pursuing your graduate degree, you will likely be a professional in the workplace.
+You may even have children already, so that that time management will be critically important to your success.

 RELATED ARTICLES :

 Take a day or two to sit down and sort out the schedule that will work for the upcoming semester.
-After you have received your syllabi from your professors, you can pencil in due dates, as well as other days during which there may be important activities and events going on that you want to attend.
-Work with this schedule as your base in order to add in time for work, family, friends, and yourself.
+After you have received your syllabi from your professors, you can pencil in due dates and other days during which there may be important activities and events going on that you want to attend.
+Work with this schedule as your base to add time for work, family, friends, and yourself.
 Create the work-life balance you need to keep stress levels as low as possible.

 Even after you have sorted through your initial schedule, you may find that changes need to be made along the way, and that is totally fine.
-You may also find that you need help from parents, friends, relatives, or your spouse in order to juggle all of your personal responsibilities.
+You may also find that you need help from parents, friends, relatives, or your spouse to juggle all of your personal responsibilities.
 Never be afraid to ask for help, and if you feel too overwhelmed, take some time to yourself.
-You may decide next semester that it is better to take fewer courses, and that’s okay too.
+Next semester, you may decide that it is better to take fewer courses, and that’s okay too.